 The Internet of Things – or IoT – is the term given to the interconnectedness of devices via the internet.
-Along with AI and machine learning, IoT is a big trend to look out for in 2019.
+Along with AI and machine learning, IoT is a big trend to look out for.

 And it’s set to be more than just a trend.
 According to Intel, by the year 2020, IoT is expected to grow to 200 billion connected objects around the world.